Flotomate/product_docs/source/dashboard/dashboard-introduction.rst

 There are two main components of a Dashboard:

 - **Filters**: A Dashboard has two filters based on which data is shown; they are: Date & Time range and Location filter.
+  If both the filters are set, then a data point has to satisfy both the set conditions.

+  The location filter shows exclusively the data points having the set location; for example, if location is set to Ahmedabad then all KPIs, Widgets and Shortcuts will show data of that particular location.

 - **Dashlet**: A Dashlet is a single data block in a Dashboard.
 Currently, we support three kinds of Dashlets: